 Amplify your brand’s digital marketing by becoming a digital marketing and SEO expert.
 Learn the fundamentals of digital marketing and e-commerce, including how to attract and engage customers through digital marketing channels like search and email, in less than six months through Google's Digital Marketing & E-commerce Professional Certificate.

-If you enjoy working with data, consider a career as a marketing analyst with in-demand technical skills, with the Meta Social Media Marketing Professional Certificate.
+If you enjoy working with data, consider a career as a marketing analyst with in-demand technical skills with the Meta Social Media Marketing Professional Certificate.
 No degree or experience is required.
-Become job-ready in seven months and get exclusive access to Meta’s job search platform upon completion.
+Upon completion, you will become job-ready and get exclusive access to Meta’s job search platform.

 Editorial Team